docker/docs/desktop/dashboard.md

 The **Volumes** view in Docker Dashboard enables you to easily create and delete volumes and see which ones are being used.
 If you are a developer subscribed to a Pro or a Team plan, you can also see which container is using a specific volume and explore the files and folders in your volumes.

 {% include upgrade-cta.html
-  body="To start exploring the details in your volumes, upgrade to a Pro or a Team plan." header-text="This feature requires a Pro or a Team plan" target-url="https://www.docker.com/pricing?utm_source=docker&utm_medium=webreferral&utm_campaign=docs_driven_upgrade_volumes"
+  body="To start exploring the details in your volumes, upgrade to a Docker Pro, Team, or a Business subscription." header-text="This feature requires a paid Docker subscription" target-url="https://www.docker.com/pricing?utm_source=docker&utm_medium=webreferral&utm_campaign=docs_driven_upgrade_volumes"
 %}